Stocks, commodities slip as soft US data signals cooling economy

 "Most people would have assumed that where the fed funds rate is right now is in restrictive territory.
 That is bearing down on underlying inflation and bearing down on some of the dynamism in spending," he said.

 Stocks in Europe slid, led by energy, mining and banking shares, pushing the STOXX 600 down by as much as 0.9%.
-It had trimmed losses and had lost 0.4% by 1446 GMT.
+It trimmed losses and to finish down 0.5%.

 Wall Street's so-called "fear index," the VIX rose by the most in a week, echoing a sharp rise in the Euro STOXX volatility index to a one-month high.